Rehab in Thailand vs Australia: A Real World Comparison

 How Jintara is regulated

 Nurses at Jintara come mainly from those hospitals, which means the hospital trusts the centre to run on site detox for most clients.
-About one in fifty people requires ICU; the rest complete detox on site with daily or nightly nurse reports sent to Darren.
+About one in fifty people requires ICU; the rest complete detox on site, with the owner reviewing daily nursing reports each morning.

 Regulation in Australia